-11. For connection courses, students gathering on BCF's campus will be expected to adhere to the same attendance policies as other classroom students.
+11. For connection courses, students gathering in a classroom will be expected to adhere to the same attendance policies as other classroom students.
 Students connecting with the course and classmates synchronously will be expected to adhere to the same attendance policies as classroom students.
 Students connecting with the course and classmates asynchronously will be expected to adhere to the same participation policies as online students.
+Professors will determine early in the semester which type of student each student is and record attendance/participation accordingly throughout the semester.
+Students may not switch between modes except in extenuating circumstances with prior approval from the professor.